GUEST SPEAKERS

 June 2018

-Our guest speaker this month was Colette Kinsellay who is a Senior Education Officer with Macular Disease Foundation Australia (MDFA).
+Officer with Macular Disease Foundation Australia (MDFA).
 MDFA is the leading independent expert supporting those impacted by macular disease to live well on each step of their journey.
 Macular degeneration is the leading cause of blindness and severe vision loss in Australian’s over the age of 50.
 During the talk we learned about macular degeneration, its symptoms, treatment options, how we can reduce our risk and the importance of diet and lifestyle.
 An early diagnosis can help prevent unnecessary blindness.

 July 2018